evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/23-security-permissions.md

 This chapter is complete when:

-- Security principles are documented.
+- Authentication mechanisms are documented.
-- Authentication and authorization models are defined.
+- Authorization models (RBAC, ABAC and PBAC) are defined.
-- Tenant isolation is specified.
+- Multi-tenancy and tenant isolation are specified.
-- AI security controls are documented.
+- AI security and Human Digital Twin protection are documented.
-- Data protection strategy is established.
-- Audit and compliance requirements are defined.
+- Encryption, audit logging and secrets management are defined.
+- Compliance and incident response procedures are established.
-- Security governance is documented.
+- Security monitoring requirements are documented.
-- Visual artifacts are available.
+- Visual artifacts and traceability are complete.
-- Traceability is complete.

 ---

 # Key Takeaways

-- The Coach Portal adopts a Zero Trust security architecture where every request is continuously verified, authorized and audited.
+- The Nutritionist Portal implements a Zero Trust security architecture that continuously validates identity, context and permissions before granting access to any resource.
-- Authentication, RBAC/ABAC authorization, tenant isolation and strong encryption protect sensitive business, health and AI-related data.
+- A hybrid authorization model combining RBAC, ABAC and policy-based controls provides flexible and fine-grained access management across organizations and workflows.
-- AI services are governed through dedicated security controls that mitigate prompt injection, unauthorized access and data leakage.
+- AI services and Human Digital Twin data are protected through dedicated governance, consent verification, explainability requirements and comprehensive audit logging.
-- Centralized governance, continuous monitoring and compliance support provide a secure foundation for enterprise deployments of the EVOXA platform.
+- Centralized identity management, encryption, monitoring and compliance controls provide a scalable security foundation for the entire EVOXA ecosystem.

 ---